ZioTino/Our.Umbraco.Skipper/docs/README.md

     skipperWork2
         article1 (1)
 ```
-This ensures that there will be no duplicate URLs.
+This ensures that there will be no duplicate node names.
 Diffrently from [sotirisf](https://github.com/sotirisf)'s old v8, **Our.Umbraco.Skipper will check for ALL Skipper's work nodes**, so you don't have to worry even if the nodes are on different levels but reference to the same root node.

+### Important ###
+The duplicate check will **NOT** directly check URLs, so if you use `umbracoUrlName` or `umbracoUrlAlias` you still have to check them yourself, even tho they work in the URL-generation.